Liberty Steel parent remains pressured

 That case stems from Liberty Steel’s acquisition of former ArcelorMittal mills in the Czech Republic, Italy, Macedonia and Romania.

 The most recent financial question mark concerns statutory annual filings with the U.K. government entity Companies House.
-According to The Guardian, that agency has filed prosecution documents targeting GFG Alliance “for failing to file accounts for more than 70 companies listed in Britain.”
+According to The Guardian, that agency has filed prosecution documents targeting GFG Alliance for failing to file accounts for more than 70 companies listed in Britain.

-In addition to struggling to maintain auditors, in its mid-October article AFR says the GFG Alliance is having similar difficulties maintaining members of a global advisory board Sanjeev Gupta had previously formed as well as board directors at its Liberty Steel Holdings company in Singapore.
+In addition to struggling to maintain auditors, in its mid-October report, AFR says the GFG Alliance is having similar difficulties maintaining members of a global advisory board Sanjeev Gupta had previously formed as well as board directors at its Liberty Steel Holdings company in Singapore.